 Some have the custom of reading Rus in Shule on the second day of Yom Tov.
-Although that is not our custom, the link between Rus and Shavuos is observed by the fact that we read the entire Sefer as part of Tikun Leil Shavuos.
+Although that is not our custom, the link between Rus and Shavuos is preserved by reading the entire Sefer as part of Tikun Leil Shavuos.

 Yizkor is recited before Musaf.
-Those who leave the Shule for Yizkor may recite "Av Harachamim" after Yizkor if they wish to.
+Those who leave the Shule for Yizkor may recite "Av Harachamim" after Yizkor if they wish.